yasmine-mcdonough/countMissing/README.md

 levels of `group`, and the rest of the columns contain the number of missing values for all columns in `data` except `group`.

+## Repository files

+The file R/countMissing.R contains the source code.

+The file test/testthat/test-countMissing.R contains the unit test codes.

+The file man/count_all_missing_by_group.Rd contains the roxygen2 tags.

 ## Installation

 You can install the development version of countMissing from